Replace Your Power Supply

 How to Replace Your Computer's Power Supply

 An overloaded or overheated power supply can send voltage surges through your computer that can fry components.
 I've even heard of power supplies catching fire or belching out acrid black smoke.
-It's much cheaper to replace a power supply now than a CPU, hard drive, and DVD drive all at once later.
+It's much cheaper to replace a power supply now than the whole computer later.

 Which Power Supply Should You Buy?